x402.NanoSession Protocol Specification (Rev 7)

 Frontier A, and then performs any other wallet activity (changes representative, receives a pending deposit, or pays a different service), their frontier instantly advances toBlock B. The server's unbroadcasted block is permanently and irrevocably invalidated by the network.

-NanoSession Rev 6 avoids this accidental self-invalidation entirely by mandating that the client must broadcast the block to the network first, relying on Raw Tagging to identify the transaction, and only bringing the confirmed receipt (the block hash) to the Resource Server.
+NanoSession Rev 7 avoids this accidental self-invalidation entirely by mandating that the client must broadcast the block to the network first in BOTH tracks.
+For Track 1, it relies on Raw Tagging.
+For Track 2, it relies on a discrete Ed25519 signature binding the confirmed receipt (the block hash) to the request.

 Deployment Note: The